Afghanistan: Sports

 Sport in Afghanistan is managed by the Afghan Sports Federation.
-Cricket and Association football are the two most popular sports in the country.
+Cricket and association football are the two most popular sports in the country.
 The Afghan Sports Federation promotes cricket, association football, basketball, volleyball, golf, handball, boxing, taekwondo, weightlifting, bodybuilding, track and field, skating, bowling, snooker, chess, and other sports.

-Afghanistan's sports teams are increasingly celebrating titles at international events. basketball team won the first team sports title at the 2010 South Asian Games.
-Later that year, the country's cricket team followed it with the winning of 2009–10 ICC Intercontinental Cup.
+The Afghanistan national basketball team won the first team sports title at the 2010 South Asian Games.
 In 2012, the country's 3x3 basketball team won the gold medal at the 2012 Asian Beach Games.
 In 2013, Afghanistan's football team followed as it won the SAFF Championship.

-The Afghan national cricket team, which was formed in 2001, participated in the 2009 ICC World Cup Qualifier, 2010 ICC World Cricket League Division One and the 2010 ICC World Twenty20.
+The Afghan national cricket team, which was formed in 2001, won the 2009–10 ICC Intercontinental Cup.
 It won the ACC Twenty20 Cup in 2007, 2009, 2011 and 2013.
-The team eventually made it and played in the 2015 Cricket World Cup.
-The Afghanistan Cricket Board (ACB) is the official governing body of the sport and is headquartered in Kabul.
+The team played in the 2015, 2019, and 2023 Cricket World Cups.
+The Afghanistan Cricket Board (ACB) is the official governing body of the sport and is based in Kabul.
 The Alokozay Kabul International Cricket Ground serves as the nation's main cricket stadium.
 There are several other stadiums throughout the country, including the Ghazi Amanullah Khan International Cricket Stadium near Jalalabad.
 Domestically, cricket is played between teams from different provinces.

 The Afghanistan national football team has been competing in international football since 1941.
 The national team plays its home games at the Ghazi Stadium in Kabul, while football in Afghanistan is governed by the Afghanistan Football Federation.
-The national team has never competed or qualified for the FIFA World Cup but has recently won an international football trophy in 2013.
+The national team has never competed or qualified for the FIFA World Cup but won an international football trophy in 2013.
 The country also has a national team in the sport of futsal, a 5-a-side variation of football.

-The traditional and the national sport of Afghanistan is buzkashi, mainly popular in the north, but also having a following in other parts of the country.
+The traditional and the national sport of Afghanistan is buzkashi, particularly popular in the north.
 It is similar to polo, played by horsemen in two teams, each trying to grab and hold a goat carcass.
-The Afghan Hound (a type of running dog) originated in Afghanistan and was formerly used in wolf hunting.
-In 2002, traveler Rory Stewart reported that dogs were still used for wolf hunting in remote areas.
+The Afghan Hound (a type of running dog) originated in Afghanistan and was used in wolf hunting.